-MEI is proud to present a new book, Cyber War & Cyber Peace in the Middle East: Digital Conflict in the Cradle of Civilization.
+MEI is proud to present Cyber War & Cyber Peace: Digital Conflict in the Middle East.

 Available in print and electronically, and with a foreword by top national security and cyber expert Richard A. Clarke, this is the first anthology of its kind to specifically detail cyber warfare in the Middle East.
 It gathers an array of technical practitioners, social science scholars, and legal experts to study the history and state of Middle East cyber conflict through multiple dimensions.
 It demystifies this novel domain of conflict in this historied and complex region.

 For readers seeking a bird’s eye overview of cyber warfare and information operations in the Middle East, these essays serve as a practical starting point.
 As the cyber domain develops and the academic study of the field matures, cross-sectional analysis of cyber conflict from legal, technical, and regional angles will become more critical.
 This book captures a snapshot of the region’s still-early cyber history, clarifies how it may develop in the near- to medium-term future, and offers an idea of how its greatest risks can be avoided.

 This book is available for purchase through Amazon in hardcover, paperback, or for Kindle.

 Watch short video interviews with several of the authors who appear in the book to learn more about their chapters.